CCarissimo/congested/README.md

   - [ ] try flake8
   - [ ] use twine for publishing to pypi
   - [ ] sign up and upload to pypi
-- [ ] remove old comitted files from git, and transition to main branch as center for the package
+- [ ] remove old committed files from git, and transition to main branch as center for the package